scalalogo/scalalogo.github.io/en/2_language_basics.md

 In this example the code inside braces will be executed 10 times.
 Why?
 Because of `i <- 1 to 10` - this means that during each subsequent execution the variable `i` will have different value: starting with 1, then 2, 3, and so on, and finally 10, which together makes ten times!
 As a result we will draw ten sides of a spiral - with lengths 10, 20, 30, ..., 100 respectively.

-There are various other forms of `for` loops in Scala, however we won't go into details about them.
+There are various other forms of `for` loops in Scala, however we won't go into further details about them.

 Another similar construct is a `while` loop.